julianaabousalhab-ctrl/guide-knowledge-library/brainlifts/Parent Partnership/Note.md

 - Describing observable behavior instead of character, motive, or fixed traits
 - Explaining relevant context and then stating the Guide’s action
+- Delivering serious consequences with the stakes, the plan, and evidence-based belief in one message

 These were included because the reports provide direct evidence of how Guides frame written feedback for parents.